lirantal/npq/README.md

 * NPQ will audit a package for possible security issues, but it isn't a replacement for npm or yarn.
 When you choose to continue installing the package, it will offload the installation process to your choice of either npm or yarn.
 2. **How is NPQ different from npm audit?**
 * `npm install` will install a module even if it has vulnerabilities; NPQ will display the issues detected, and prompt the user for confirmation on whether to proceed installing it.
-* NPQ will run synthethic checks, called [marshalls](https://github.com/lirantal/npq#marshalls), on the characteristics of a module, such as whether the module you are going to install has a `pre-install` script which can be potentially harmful for your system and prompt you whether to install it.
+* NPQ will run synthetic checks, called [marshalls](https://github.com/lirantal/npq#marshalls), on the characteristics of a module, such as whether the module you are going to install has a `pre-install` script which can be potentially harmful for your system and prompt you whether to install it.
 Whereas `npm audit` will not perform any such checks, and only consults a vulnerability database for known security issues.
-* `npm audit` is closer in functionality to what snyk does, rather than what NPQ does.
+* `npm audit` is closer in functionality to what Snyk does, rather than what NPQ does.
-3. **Do I require a snyk API key in order to use NPQ?**
+3. **Do I require a Snyk API key in order to use NPQ?**
 * It's not required.
-If NPQ is unable to detect a snyk API key for the user running NPQ, then it will skip the database vulnerabilities check.
-We do, however, greatly encourage you to use snyk, and connect it with NPQ for broader security.
+If NPQ is unable to detect a Snyk API key for the user running NPQ, then it will skip the database vulnerabilities check.
+We do, however, greatly encourage you to use Snyk, and connect it with NPQ for broader security.

 ## Contributing